Martinbalke/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms

-This repository is for code challanges
+This repository is for code challenges

 Author Martin Balke